Transcribe Cantonese Speech to Text: with Code Samples and Automated Batch Processing Techniques

 Google Speech Recognition output example

-As you can see from the screenshot above, the speech-to-text output from Google Speech Translation does not include punctuation.
+As you can see from the screenshot above, the speech-to-text output from Google Speech Recognition does not include punctuation.
 To add punctuation to the transcribed text, you could make use of OpenAI.

 All HKUST staff and students have monthly free credits for using Azure OpenAI service.
 Please refer to this article “How to use HKUST Azure OpenAI API key with Python (with sample code and use case examples)” to learn how you can obtain your Azure OpenAI API key.